System Design Space

 Design scaling and availability strategy

-Plan replication, partitioning, failover and caching before production-scale traffic arrives.
+Plan replication, partitioning, failover and caching before production traffic reaches scale.

 Step 5

-Include schema migration policy, data lifecycle management, cost control and observability in long-term planning.
+Include schema migration policy, data lifecycle rules, cost management and observability in long-term planning.

 Key storage trade-offs